kevinolega/callcentertrainingtips/_posts/2015-09-17-learning-steps.md

 comments: true
 categories: [Applicant, Lessons]
 ---
 This is possibly one of the most important lessons I can share with you.

 I did not come up with post by myself.

 The people who the lessons come from are smarter than me and are more successful than me.

 I just happened to acquire their lessons in their books, had encountered successful people personally who used their lessons and had applied the lessons to myself.

 I am simply passing on what I learned forward.

-One of the most important lessons I picked up from the early stages of my working career is that **“anything you need to know can be learned”** and the four stages of leaning discussed in this post.
+One of the most important lessons I picked up from the early stages of my working career is that **“anything you need to know can be learned”** and the four stages of leaning discussed in this lesson.

 Whenever you find yourself not doing well at a skill you need to be aware that learning has the following  four stages.

-I would recommend that you **return to this post every time you encounter frustration or challenges**.
+I would recommend that you **return to this lesson every time you encounter frustration or challenges**.

 #### 1. Ignorance

 This part is referred to as unconscious incompetent.

 In other words.

 You don’t know that you don’t know a topic.

 <em>An example would be you only know that call center companies pay well but you don’t know the requirements or how to work there.
 </em>

 #### 2. Awareness

 Sometimes called frustration or education stage.

 This part is referred to as conscious incompetent.

 In other words.

 You don’t know that you don’t know.

 <em>An example would be.
 Your first failure.
 You just find out that you can’t get hired in a call center because you gave the wrong interview answer or had spoken at least ten English words correctly.</em>